BeckSM64/mmw-chat-demo/README.md

 ```

 ## Building for Windows
 If you're using Windows, I'm sorry, but you'll have to build wxWidgets from source since vcpkg seems to fail on some of its dependencies.
+It's going to take a bit to build.
+I'm talking like 20 minutes. wxWidgets is very large.

 First, use vcpkg to install dependencies for the broker
 ```bash